 >= intervals.len() as nat - f as nat,

 The postcondition says: there’s a point inside the output interval that at least n - f input intervals also contain.
 The correct_intervals_overlap precondition is the interesting one.
-It says all correct sensors’ intervals share a common point, which is the standard assumption that honest sensors are all reporting bounds around the same underlying true value.
+It says all correct sources’ intervals share a common point, which is the standard assumption that honest sources are all reporting bounds around the same underlying true value.
 We didn’t include this precondition the first time we wrote the specification.
 That’s the story below.

 When the loop refused to verify